Umbra999/VRC-UdonBlocker/README.md

 Proof of working: https://cdn.discordapp.com/attachments/855072998796296212/1112797074245832805/image.png

 For Azuki: Yo Azuki, you know automod is against TOS, you are not allowed to have a Ban and Mute list at all.
-You NEED to do moderate on your own and only per instance.
+You NEED to moderate on your own and only per instance.
 I reported you for this with proof so enjoy your Ban :)